Evolutionary Retrofitting: Conclusions

 \subsection{Limitations and further work}

 Most of the feature construction was performed by DL: what we propose can be added on top of a DL solution, but does not replace it.
 We outperform Arnold for Doom, but only with Arnold and its reward shaping as an excellent starting point.
-The situation is similar for speech resynthesis, interactive generation and depth sensing.
-In the case of the Transcoder, we manage to optimize a few weights of the checkpoint within a few dozens evaluations.
+The situation is similar for speech resynthesis, interactive generation, and depth sensing.
+In the case of the Transcoder, we manage to optimize a few weights of the checkpoint within a few dozen evaluations.

-Maybe some of our results could be improved by applying AfterLearnER on several layers in turn: in the present paper we just heuristically guessed which parameters to optimize, and did not investigate bigger search spaces.
-This might be particularly true for cases in which we can generate new data with a simulator, as in the case of Doom.
+Maybe some of our results could be improved by applying AfterLearnER on several layers in turn: in the present paper, we only heuristically guessed which parameters to optimize and did not investigate larger search spaces.
+This might be particularly true for cases in which we can generate new data with a simulator, as in the case of Doom (\cref{doomxp}).

 Improving generalization by searching for flat optima is a challenging topic~\cite{flat1,flat2,flat3}, mostly explored for gradient-based optimization of weights: our context (black-box optimization, validation set, after training) is specific, promising, and deserves exploration.
-This includes the mathematics in~\cref{maths}, inspired from~\cite{teytaudfournier}.
+This includes the theory in~\cref{maths}.

-Multi-objective extensions seem to be natural for Arnold/Doom (using the various reward shaping criteria used in the original code) and for code translation, where BLEU and comp. acc. are completely different measures, and for the many criteria of depth sensing.
+Multi-objective extensions seem to be natural for Arnold/Doom (using the various reward shaping criteria used in the original code) and for code translation, where BLEU and comp. acc. are completely different measures, and for the many criteria of depth sensing: there exist many multi-objective variants of black-box optimizers.

 The present paper demonstrated the applicability of AfterLearnER, with experiments reproducible with a relatively low budget.
-A natural next step is the large scale application on unsolved problems, such as hallucinations in large language models or code translation optimized for speed. \FloatBarrier
+Some obvious further works include the large-scale application on unsolved problems, such as fighting hallucinations in large language models or optimizing code translation for speed. \ifthenelse{\songoku=0}{